IQSS/dataverse/doc/Sphinx/source/Developers/dev4.rst

 - ``./setup-dvs.sh``
 - confirm you are using the latest Dataverse-specific Solr schema.xml per the "Installing and Running Solr" section of this guide
 - confirm http://localhost:8080 is up
-- via web browser, go to the Root Dataverse / Edit Dataverse Setup.
-Add the Citation block and any others.
-You may also choose to select some  dataset-specific facets. (**)
+- If you want to set some dataset-specific facets, go to the Root Dataverse / Edit Dataverse Setup via web browser.

 (*) This script calls a curl command for each of the (current) metadata blocks.
 If you want to exclude a block, just modify the file and remove that block.